 Non-Economic Damages

 Non-economic damages compensate for the intangible losses you’ve suffered due to a truck accident.
-These include:
+These damages acknowledge the personal and emotional toll of the accident.

 - Pain and suffering, which includes physical discomfort caused by your injuries or medical treatment

-- Loss of enjoyment of life, including inability to engage in hobbies or other activities
+- Loss of enjoyment of life, including the inability to engage in hobbies or other activities

 - Emotional distress, including psychological impacts such as anxiety and depression